Robert Parton, Director of Music

 Patrick Avery graduated from the London College of Music in 2005 having studied jazz guitar under Mike Outram and Nigel Price.
 During this time, he was regularly found playing in London’s jazz scene.
 After graduating, Patrick discovered the classical guitar.
 Initially studying under Graham Devine and Gilbert Biberian before graduating from the Royal College of Music where he studied with Charles Ramirez.
 Patrick has performed in many of the major UK music festivals including the Cheltenham festival and regularly at the Brighton and Hove festival.
 Patrick has always been passionate about improvisation and has been awarded a scholarship to undertake a PhD investigating improvisatory practice at the Centre for Performance Science at the Royal College of Music.

-Justin graduated from the London College of Music in 2007 and has since worked with some of the biggest names in the music business which include; Candi Staton, The Temptations, Tony Hadley, Holly Johnson, ABC, Jason Donovan, Bonnie Tyler, Jocelyn Brown, Odyssey, Archie Bell and the Drells, Tiffany, T’Pau and Nick Heyward.
+Justin graduated from the London College of Music in 2007 and has since worked with some of the biggest names in the music business which include; Candi Staton, The Temptations, Tony Hadley, Holly Johnson, ABC, Rick Wakeman, Jason Donovan, Bonnie Tyler, Jocelyn Brown, Odyssey, Archie Bell and the Drells, Tiffany, T’Pau, Martha Wash, Pixie Lott, Louisa Johnson, Roland Gift, Light of the World, Dr and the Medics and Nick Heyward.
 On tour Justin has performed at many of the most prestigious music venues and festivals in the UK and around the world in over 30 countries.

 Justin has also released several award winning albums of his own music, distributed internationally, by the highly acclaimed record label 33Jazz.

-In addition to providing instrumental tuition to all students studying woodwind at Papplewick Justin also teaches individual and group technology lessons as well as music theory.
+In addition to providing instrumental tuition to all students studying woodwind at Papplewick Justin also teaches individual and group music technology lessons.

 Paul Darrah, Piano and Theory